atypon/beir/README.md

 - `run_onnx_conversion.py` : Convert the specified model to onnx format.
 - `run_download_datasets.py`: After pointing to a config file that contains the desired datasets, it downloads them.
 - `run_dense_retrieval_experiment.py` : Performs dense retrieval evaluation od the desired datasets with the speficied model.
 Model can be `ONNXModel` or `SentenceTransformerModel`.
 By subclassing from `CustomModel` in `beir_extensions/models`, aby desired behaviours can be achieved.
 Check `dense_retrieval_experiment.yaml` and `dense_retrieval_experiment_onnx.yaml` for setting up the experiment properly.

+## Legacy

+Legacy scripts and configuration files have been put inside `legacy` folders.
+These files might have potential future value.